-We understand this is a stressful time for a lot of families, and you may have concerns about the completion of the academic year and students' ability to receive their SLU college credit from the 1818 Advanced College Credit Program.
+We understand this is a stressful time for a lot of families, and you may have concerns about the completion of the academic year and students' ability to receive their Saint Louis University college credit from the 1818 Advanced College Credit Program.
 We are here to assure you that SLU supports you during this time and that students will be eligible to still receive their SLU 1818 college credits.

 Below you'll find information about technologies, resources and other items to assist with distance education during the COVID-19 pandemic.